toaq/kuna/README.md

 ## Useful commands

-- `npm run data:build` downloads all English definitions from Toadua and guesses glosses and frames, storing the result in `data/toadua/toadua.json`.
+- `pnpm run data:build` downloads all English definitions from Toadua and guesses glosses and frames, storing the result in `data/toadua/toadua.json`.
   - The result is checked into version control for convenience, but we can run this every once in a while to teach Kuna new words.
-- `npm run codegen` converts `src/toaq.kuna.ne` to `src/toaq.ne`.
-This runs automatically after `npm install`.
+- `pnpm run codegen` converts `src/toaq.kuna.ne` to `src/toaq.ne`.
+This runs automatically after `pnpm install`.